How to Test for Varroa Mites

 Alcohol Wash:

-In this video, we demonstrate how you can monitor your colonies with the Alcohol Wash Method in order to calculate the level of Varroa mite infestation and determine if it’s necessary to look into treatments.
+In this video, we demonstrate how you can monitor your colonies with the Alcohol Wash Method in order to calculate the percentage of varroa mites present and determine if it’s necessary to look into treatments.
 This method is very similar to the Icing Sugar Shake Method, however, the main difference is that your bees will not survive this method.

 What you will need: